The first step in working up to your first pull up is by using the negative pull up.

-With the Negative Pull-ups, you want to keep increasing the time under tension as much as possible.
+With the negative pull up, you want to keep increasing the time under tension as much as possible.
 3 Sets of 5 seconds is the first main goal you want to hit.

-When the goal is building up to Pull-Ups, we want to do them every day.
+When the goal is building up to a full pull up, we want to do them every day.
 You’ll have to wait and see how your recovery handles as you progress, but you shouldn’t have much of an issue.

 The main things you might notice are your elbows and wrists being sore.
 If you have to back off until your body adapts, that’s perfectly fine and something I recommend.